alengodev/AlengoShippingAddressPlugin/README.md

-# AlengoShippingAddress Plugin
+# AlengoShippingAddress Plugin for Shopware 6

 ## Description

-The `AlengoShippingAddress` plugin for Shopware allows you to override the shipping address during the checkout process.
+The `AlengoShippingAddress` plugin for Shopware 6 allows you to override the shipping address during the checkout process.
 Due to the calculation of shipping costs or other applicable rules, the country cannot be changed.
 However, the street, postal code, and city can be overridden.

 ## Installation